 “If you want to be happy at work, find flow.”
 You’ve probably heard this advice before.
 But, what is flow?
 Let’s go to the source.

-In this book note, I summarize the key elements of flow as described in Flow: The Psychology of Optimal Experience by Mihaly Csikszentmihalyi.
+In this book note, I summarize the key elements of flow as described in Flow: The Psychology of Optimal Experience (available on Bookshop and Amazon) by Mihaly Csikszentmihalyi.
 He and his colleagues have conducted numerous studies over a dozen years with several thousand respondents in various countries doing all sorts of activities–from rock climbers, musicians, athletes to surgeons, young mothers, and assembly-line workers.
-As with all of my book notes, I am giving you the key-takeaways, so you don’t have to read the book…unless of course you want to.
+As with all of my book notes, I am giving you the key takeaways, so you don’t have to read the book…unless of course, you want to.
 (I know how busy you are, so my aim is to take things off of your to-do list, not to add to it.)

 Here are the 8 elements of flow, or “optimal experience”: